MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-proforma-invoice-sales.md

 ---
-title: Manage a proforma invoice - lite
+title: Manage a proforma project invoice
-description:  This topic provides information about working with Proforma invoices.
+description:  This topic provides information about how to manage and work with Proforma project invoices.
 author: rumant
 manager: Annbe
 ms.date: 10/27/2020